na-na-hi/renget/archive/faaag_tv.md

 >Tver
 https://tver.jp/
-Run mpv on any /episodes/ url like this https://tver.jp/episodes/epz5ohem6r Episodes are available temporarily.
-If you find one you want to keep, download it with yt-dlp
+Run mpv on any /episodes/ url like this https://tver.jp/episodes/epz5ohem6r Episodes are available for just a few days.
+If you find one you want to keep, download it with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 !!! info
     Use mpv's `--no-initial-audio-sync` option if you get an error about incorrect timestamps while opening a mov3 stream.
 !!! info